The

 Rubbish, rubbish on the wall

-I thoroughly enjoy working within both the ethical and the material limitations which this choice entails, working with material which often take years to gather (be it from the street, a client, a friend or my own bin).
+I thoroughly enjoy working within both the ethical and the material limitations which this choice entails, working with material which often take years to gather.
 In my world, rubbish acquires new uses, value and meanings, and becomes the undisputed protagonist of my artworks, as fun and beautiful a Cinderella as I can master it to be.

 I use waste as a true substitute of prime material, and I cherish its value as the product of ingenious processes of transformation and employment of precious resources: my Trashure.
 Each one of my arworks is emotionally charged, as it is drenched in love and hope (with the exception of a few, rather catartically imbued with surrender).